 All immediate military family members have access to the superior healthcare provided by the military.
 Family members may choose to enroll in Tricare Prime, Tricare Standard or Tricare Extra.
 With Tricare Prime, military family members receive treatment at Military Treatment Facilities (MTF) or pay a small amount for services through Primary Care Managers (PCMs) and overnight hospital stays.
 Through Tricare Standard, military family members pay an annual deductible and 20 percent of all medical care costs throughout the year.
 With Tricare Standard, family members have the ability to choose from a wide selection of authorized providers instead of seeking care at an MTF.
 Tricare Extra works with many of the same conditions at standards, but the government pays 85 percent of all charges.
 Dental and vision benefits may also be purchased for an additional cost no matter what Tricare option is chosen.

 All military members receive life insurance policies as part of their pay and benefits packages.
-These policies help family members in the effect of a casualty during active duty.
+These policies help family members in the event of a casualty during active duty.
 In addition, military members may purchase life insurance policies through the Family Servicemembers’ Group Life Insurance.
 Through this program, spouses of military members may receive up to $100,000 in life insurance and dependents are eligible to receive up to $10,000.
 Each $10,000 increment costs between 50 cents and $5 a month.

 Goods and Services